sheilaanguiano/notes/javascript.md

 };
 </script>
 ```
 3. Open a request.
-An HXR object has a method or function called open.
+An HXR object has a method or function called `open`.
 This function prepares the browser for sending the request.
 You give the function two pieces of information.
-The first is the HTTP method that you’re going to use, the most common are GET and POST, but there are others, such as PUT and DELETE.
-You’ll use GET if you want to send a request for data and POST if you’re sending the data.
+The first is the HTTP method that you’re going to use, the most common are `GET` and `POST`, but there are others, such as `PUT` and `DELETE`.You’ll use GET if you want to send a request for data and POST if you’re sending the data.
 Like information from a form, for the server to save in the database, the URL is where the request is going.
 This could point to a file or a server-side program on your web server.
 In our example, this is pointing to a file in the project folder.
 We’ll load to file into the page.
 The open function just gets the browser ready to make a request and send that request.

 4. Send the request.
 The previous three steps gave the web browser all the information it needs, so we can finally send off the request to the web server.
 In our case, since we’re request a chunk of HTML, we don’t provide the send method with any information, but when you need to submit information to the server like the users input from a web form.
 You can pass the send method that data
 ```javascript